kaoosz/Larave-Api-Recourses-JWT_AUTHENTICATOR/README.md

-simple demostration using
+simple demonstration using

-Api-Resources and Jwt-auth
+Api-Resources and Jwt-JSON Web Token

 Simple API REST
 using for the demostration how use API Rest with JSON Web Tokens..
-'users' table with the Relationships with 'posts' table posts belongs to user..
+'users' table with the Relationships with 'posts' table

 using https://github.com/PHP-Open-Source-Saver/jwt-auth/